NUI Galway (2010-2014), Mountmellick Community School (2005-2010), St Patrick's B.N.S. (1997-2005)

 Favourite thing to do in engineering: The satisfaction when my computer code or simulations work as intended!

-I love solving problems, travelling to new places, and spending free time hanging out with friends.
+About Me: I love solving problems, travelling to new places, and spending free time hanging out with friends.

 I’m from Mountmellick, Co.
 Laois, where I went to both primary and secondary school.
 In school I loved maths and biology, but also music and art.
 I was never really sure what I wanted to do, but always asked a lot of questions and got advice from many people.
 This led me to study Biomedical Engineering in Galway.